 As a team, we needed to make a decision to either build the app natively versus building with the Unity/Unreal Engine.
 The latter would have presented different challenges, but more resources would be available for faster and more efficient development.
 After weighing our options, we decided to work with Samsung’s framework.

 As costs are beginning to decrease and components are becoming more affordable, more virtual reality content is being developed for users worldwide.
 At the beginning of 2016, there were over 185 apps available for the Gear VR on the Oculus Store alone.
 Virtual reality has the power to show the user rather than describing the experience to them which is why VR makes a powerful medium that is changing the entertainment industry.
-The future of VR holds a lot of promise for users and software developers worldwide and it’s an opportunity that has a great deal of possibility in the near future.
+The future of VR holds a lot of promise for users and software developers worldwide and it’s an opportunity that has a great deal of possibilities in the near future.